top of page

 About Me

+I have been grateful for the love of my Dutch family, but the struggle to adapt and understand what was going on has been a difficult one.
 Being adopted had a huge impact on my life.
-I had memories of my time before my adoption and was never really able to understand how I ended up in an orphanage.
-I had always known that I had a mother. though after a while I was not able to remember her face, I do recall our close connection and travel from Jogjakarta to Metro and Jakarta.
+I had memories of my time before my adoption and was never really able to understand how I ended up in an orphanage followed by adoption to the Netherlands.
+I'd always known I had a mother and a father.
+I recall our close connection and travel from Jogjakarta to Metro and Jakarta.

 Copyright © 2021 The Adopted One - Experiences of an Adopted Child, All Rights Reserved